n9jr/FRG-100CTL/README.md

 ![Upload](https://github.com/user-attachments/assets/90560401-5ad1-449b-b6dd-2aa3bd62160c)

-If all gues well you should see a screen like the one below.
+If all goes well you should see a screen like the one below showing a successful upload.

 ![UploadSuccess](https://github.com/user-attachments/assets/e2404934-28d8-440d-ba20-37431cf9b7be)